sf105/sttp-book/_chapters/structural-based-testing.md

 Finally a third test is needed to cover line 11 (`removeElementNotPresentInListTest`).
 {%include exercise-answer-end.html %}

 {% include exercise-begin.html %}
 Create the Control Flow Graph (CFG) for the `remove` method.
 {% include answer-begin.html %}
 ![LinkedList exercise CFG](/assets/img/chapter5/exercises/CFG-LinkedList.svg)
 L\<number\> in the diagram represents the line number of the code that is in the block or decision.
 {%include exercise-answer-end.html %}

 {% include exercise-begin.html %}
+Look at the CFG you just created.
+Which of the following sentences **is false**?

+1. A minimal test suite that achieves 100% basic condition coverage has more test cases than a minimal test suite that achieves 100% branch coverage.

+2. The method `unlink()` is for now treated as an 'atomic' operation, but also deserves specific test cases, as its implementation might also contain decision blocks.

+3. A minimal test suite that achieves 100% branch coverage has the same number of test cases as a minimal test suite that achieves 100% full condition coverage.

+4. There exists a single test case that, alone, is able to achieve more than 50% of line coverage.
+{% include answer-begin.html %}

+Option 1 is the false one.

+A minimal test suite that achieves 100\% (either basic or full) condition has the same number of tests as a minimal test suite that achieves 100\% branch coverage.
+All decisions have just a single branch, so condition coverage doesn't make a difference here.
+Moreover, a test case that exercises lines 1, 6, 7, 8, 9, 10 achieves around 54\% coverage (6/11).

+{%include exercise-answer-end.html %}

+{% include exercise-begin.html %}
 Give a test suite (i.e. a set of tests) that achieves $$100\%$$ **branch** coverage on the `remove` method.